dareyio/Linux_fundamentals/project-1/step1.md

 >>1.
-Watch this video to understsnd the various linux distributions<< #Include video
+Watch this video to understsnd the various linux distributions<<

 >> 2. What does the man command do? <<
 (*) Shows reference manuals of installed commands